 Cloud Academy is a learning platform well-suited for large organizations focused on retaining your talent and maximizing the ROI on your staff investment.
 It also offers several out-of-the-box courses to deploy to your teams on technical capabilities such as Google Cloud, DevOps, coding, and security.

-The Cloud Academy Library has a wide range of assessment options, such as quizzes and exams that take online learning to the next level.
+The Cloud Academy Library has a wide range of assessment options, such as quizzes and exams that take the online learning process to the next level.
 Some users note that the platform is clunky and difficult to use, which makes Cloud Academy's interactive elements not effective enough.
 Like many other platforms, it also only offers a free trial.

 Pros